google/blockly-samples/.github/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.

-:arrow_right: Read more about our [PR review process](https://developers.google.com/blockly/guides/modify/contribute/pr_review_process) in the wiki.
+:arrow_right: Read more about our [PR review process](https://developers.google.com/blockly/guides/modify/contribute/pr_review_process).

 ## Community guidelines